Black and white cookie: Black-and-white cookies

-The black-and-white cookie is commonly traced to Glaser's Bake Shop in the Yorkville neighborhood of Manhattan, founded in 1902 by Bavarian immigrants.
+The black-and-white cookie is commonly traced to Glaser's Bake Shop in the Yorkville neighborhood of Manhattan, founded in 1902 by Jewish Bavarian immigrants, John and Justine Glaser.
 The black-and-white cookie was among the original recipes used by Glaser's Bake Shop.

 By the post-war period, black-and-white cookies had become part of American Ashkenazi Jewish culinary repertoire, deeply rooted in the Jewish communities of New York City and elsewhere around the United States.
 The cookies are a fixture at many Metro New York Jewish bakeries, including Moishe's Bake Shop and William Greenberg's Desserts.

 In Italian-American bakeries in New York City, a thin layer of apricot jam is sometimes present below the fondant.

 Half-moon cookies

 Half-moon cookies and black-and-white cookies in a grocery store in New Hartford, New York (near Utica).
 The half-moon cookies are significantly larger.

 Half-moon cookies can be traced to Hemstrought's Bakery in Utica, New York, who started baking half-moons around 1925.

 Half moons are still very popular in Utica, and local media often debates which bakery makes the best half-moons.

 Half-moons are often frosted higher on one side than the other.
 In Boston, sometimes the domed side is frosted rather than the flat side.